keithjgrant/keithjgrant.com/content/posts/2018/09/wont-you-be-my-neighbor.md

 We’ve got to stop with the hot-takes.
 This is a complex topic, now with a lot of argumentative history and misunderstandings.
 280 characters just isn’t enough to adequately frame your thoughts any more.
 Even if your tweet is well-phrased, it will not take long for it to mis-interpreted and quote tweeted while the conversation spirals out of control.

 Initially, [I tweeted something](https://twitter.com/keithjgrant/status/1038500386783588352), then tried to frame it better with a few follow-up tweets, but that thread quickly became a game of poking at the other side.
 [Eric Meyer tweeted](https://twitter.com/meyerweb/status/1038602174211784704), and it was interpreted in ways he didn’t intend.
 To the point where he’s [expressed regret for the tweet](https://twitter.com/meyerweb/status/1038905212315086848).
-These things just don’t work on twitter.
+These things just don’t work on Twitter.

 I recently heard how a friend helps their son when he’s being whiney: they tell him to “walk away and come back with a better attitude.”
 He has to literally walk down the hallway, then back into the room before asking for the thing he wants more politely.
 And it usually works.